 Paint or stain the trellis to match existing outdoor decor or add a pop of color to the garden.

-Combine multiple trellises to create a living privacy screen or divide outdoor spaces into separate garden rooms.
+Combine multiple trellises to create a privacy screen or divide outdoor spaces into separate garden rooms.

 Prices